mariuszciaston/Battleship/README.md

 # Battleship

 Battleship game with PvP/CvC modes, speed change and laser sounds.
-What else you need? :)<br>

 CvC mode on full speed with sounds is absolute madness, be sure to check it out!<br>

 [Live Demo](https://mariuszciaston.github.io/Battleship/) :point_left: <br>